-Mr. Vijay Nambiar is the Secretary-General’s Special Adviser on Myanmar, a role he has held since 2010.
-He served as Chef de Cabinet to the Secretary-General at the rank of Under-Secretary-General from 2007-2012.
+Mr. Vijay Nambiar is the former Special Envoy and Adviser of the Secretary-General on Myanmar.
+Prior to this appointment which he held from 2012-2016, he served as Chef de Cabinet to the Secretary-General at the rank of Under-Secretary-General from 2007-2012.
 Earlier in 2006, Mr. Nambiar served as Special Adviser to Secretary-General Kofi Annan.

 Prior to joining the United Nations, Mr. Nambiar served as Deputy National Security Adviser to the Government of India and Head of the National Security Council Secretariat.
 He was India’s Permanent Representative to the United Nations in New York (May 2002-June 2004).
 Earlier he served as Ambassador of India, in Pakistan (2000-2001), China (1996-2000), Malaysia (1993-1996), and Afghanistan (1990-1992).
 He was also earlier Ambassador of India in Algeria (1985-1988).